Aug 282016

 Kruger-Lions-Waiting-for-Dinner-Wildmoz.com

-Lions where a river once flowed
+Lions where a river supposed to be flowing

 Already, Kruger is in the process of registering the park’s abattoir in order to supply the NGO’s on the park’s borders with meat for the needy.